 Your appeal or request for reconsideration must be in writing on an OPUA form or by letter, and filed in person or by mail.
-An appeals form can be obtained from the OPUA Office or via email opua@gov.fm.
+An appeals form can be obtained from the OPUA Office or download from the Department of Finance & Administration website: www.dofa.gov.fm

 You must state the reasons you disagree with this decision.
 If you request reconsideration, the Department of Finance and Administration will review its prior decision and consider any new information you provide.
 If you request an appeal, a telephone hearing will be scheduled with an appeal referee from the Department of Finance and Administration which has been designated to hear the Claimant.
 Department of Finance and Administration will forward all claim records to the referee.
 Department of Finance and Administration will send you additional information on the hearings process.

-Appeals should be directed to:

-Department of Finance and Administration

-Ram Annim Building

-P. O. Box PS158

-Palikir, Pohnpei FM 96941
+Appeals should be directed to: Department of Finance and Administration Ram Annim Building P. O. Box PS158 Palikir, Pohnpei FM 96941 Micronesia

-Micronesia